BattlezoneScrapField/.github/profile/README.md

-# A new Battlezone Scrap Field on GitHub
+# A new Scrap Field for BZ on GitHub
-> Supporting Battlezone 1 & 2 (and their respective Steam & GOG remasters).
+> Welcome to our GitHub Organization!

 ## Purpose
 > We want to provide a one-stop shop of resources available for active modders and community members to contribute and freely use open-source projects.